jwong002/sc1015project/README.md

             -Eliminate redundant columns
             -Identify and address missing values
      - Feature Engineering:
-Derive new features: “Spayed”, “Intact”, and gender based on existing data Categorize age into ranges
+            -Derive new features: “Spayed”, “Intact”, and gender based on existing data -Categorize age into ranges
-Calculate length of stay based on arrival and departure dates.
+            -Calculate length of stay based on arrival and departure dates.
 Group durations into intervals.
-Data Export: Export the cleaned and enriched dataframe to a new CSV file
+     - Data Export: Export the cleaned and enriched dataframe to a new CSV file